LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 Post-hoc analysis of reaction time by response slot showed showed no significant differences for the reverberation contrast.
-For the talker gender (mis)match contrast and the maintain- versus switch-attention contrasts, there were significant differences only in slot 3 (see supplementary material for details).
+For the talker gender (mis)match contrast and the maintain- versus switch-attention contrasts, there were significant differences only in slot 3 (see supplementary material, Section III.D.2 for details).
 This is consistent with a view that the act of attention switching creates a lag or slow-down in auditory perception.[@LarsonLee2013a]